halyard/puppet-python/README.md

 * Adjusted to use CircleCI
 * Adjusted to support Puppet 4 module data bindings
 * Added support for multiple global python versions
+* Added support to python::package for an array of versions

 ## Usage